Apply Now

 EDUCATION and/or EXPERIENCE: A minimum educational level of an associate degree; or one to two years related experience; or equivalent combination of education and experience is required.

-PHYSICAL DEMANDS: Must be able to lift and carry up to 50 pounds.
-While performing the duties of this job, the employee is occasionally required to stand, walk, sit, push, lift, haul, pull, reach, carry, grasp, squat or stoop, bend and twist the body while performing essential duties, use hands to operate controls, reach with hands and arms, climb stairs, talk or hear.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+PHYSICAL DEMANDS: While performing the duties of this job, the employee is occasionally required to stand, walk, sit, push, lift, dig, haul, pull, reach, carry, lift, grasp, squat or stoop, bend and twist the body, use hands to finger, handle or feel objects, tools or controls, reach with hands and arms, climb stairs, talk or hear while performing essential duties.
+The employee must have the ability to occasionally lift and/or move up to 50 pounds.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions

 Applicants will need to submit an NOC application which is available online at www.noc.edu/staff , a letter of application, a resume, official college transcripts, and five references with name, job title, professional relationship, phone number, address and email address to Northern Oklahoma College, Human Resources, P.O.
 Box 310, Tonkawa, OK 74653 or complete application packets can be emailed to human.resources@noc.edu.
 EOE